bcgov/platform-developer-docs/src/docs/use-github-in-bcgov/start-working-in-bcgov-github-organization.md

 ## Contribute to outside code or projects<a name="contribute"></a>

-There may be circumstances where it's useful and appropriate for employees to contribute to non-BC government repositories as a part of their work.
+There may be circumstances where it's useful and appropriate for employees to contribute to non-B.C. government repositories as a part of their work.
 In these cases, consider the following:

-- Make sure contributions are relevant and the size and scope are consistent with your priorities.
+- Make sure contributions are relevant, and the size and scope are consistent with your priorities.
 This may involve checking with your supervisor.
 - Make sure the licensing provisions of the project you are contributing to are appropriate.
-For example, it's licensed under an OSI approved license and that you aren't required to assign copyright to the project.
+For example, it's licensed under an OSI approved license and you aren't required to assign copyright to the project.

 	If the project requires you to sign a contributor agreement, get advice from Legal Services as to whether the terms are appropriate.